-COVID-19: All performance programmes and national gymnastics events have been suspended until end of June.
+OVID-19: All performance programmes and national gymnastics events have been suspended until further notice due to COVID-19 restrictions.

 Woman's Artistic Regional Pathway Training